apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/exporting_data.md

 ## Exporting data to JSON {#export-json}

-Exporting to JSON is very similar to exporting to CSV, we just need to use a different function: [`Dataset.exportToJSON`](https://crawlee.dev/api/core/class/Dataset#exportToJSON).
+Exporting to JSON is very similar to exporting to CSV, but we'll use a different function: [`Dataset.exportToJSON`](https://crawlee.dev/api/core/class/Dataset#exportToJSON).
 Exporting to JSON is useful when you don't want to work with each item separately, but would rather have one big JSON file with all the results.

 ```js title=browser.js
 // ...